daattali/UBC-STAT545/hw/hw09_pipelines-make/README.md

 ### How to run
 If you have the contents of this directory, or at least the necessary files mentioned above, you can simply run `make clean all` to reproduce the outputs.

 Note that the raw data is 70MB so it may take a few minutes to download.
-There are instructions in the Makefile how to download the clean data to surpass this time-consuming step.
+There are instructions in the Makefile how to download the clean data to bypass this time-consuming step.

 Here are some things to try to fidget with the pipeline steps and ensure the [Makefile](./Makefile) is correct: